mohitcnsia/apprec8/docs/in-app-messaging.md

   * `useInAppMessaging.js`: The custom hook that contains all the logic.
   * `InAppMessageModal.js`: The UI component for the popup modal.
+  * `MessageCenterScreen.js`: The UI component for saved message after the popup modal is closed.
   * **Firebase Remote Config:** The backend that controls when and what to show.

 **Firebase Setup**